-Since its inception, the Improvement Authority's primary responsibility has been to maintain the financial stability and operating efficiencies of the solid waste facility in a deregulated atmosphere while continuing to offer and expand the environmentally beneficial programs to its constituency.
-The Improvement Authority's Solid Waste Complex is the home of the Sanitary Landfill and related solid waste and recycling initiatives.
+Economic Impact and Redevelopment Initiatives of the Improvement Authority

 In addition to its primary responsibility of operating the County's Solid Waste Facility, the Improvement Authority has become the County's designated economic and redevelopment entity.
 These activities include a "Conduit Bond Financing Program" a government equipment lease program and alternative energy projects.
-Recently, the Improvement Authority has undertaken a significant redevelopment portfolio that includes the acquisition and construction of the County Board of Social Services and Office of Employment and Training facility, the construction of the Center for Workforce and Economic Development and the new Technical High School.
+Recently, the Improvement Authority has undertaken a significant redevelopment portfolio that includes the acquisition and construction of the County Board of Social Services and Office of Employment and Training facility at a cost of \$2.4 million for 116,000 square foot, which resulted in the consolidation of federal and state social services and reduced operating costs; the \$7.6 million construction of the Center for Workforce and Economic Development; and the \$68.6 million construction of a new Technical Education Center.
+Additional projects include the restoration of the East Point Lighthouse that preserved this historic landmark with the intention of increasing regional tourism.
 The Improvement Authority has also become the office of Economic Development for the County.
 The Improvement Authority will also own and manage many of the facilities to be acquired and/or constructed.

-Outstanding Improvement Authority Bonds
+Outstanding Authority Bonds

-As of December 31, 2016 the Improvement Authority has five (5) outstanding bond issues.
-The first, \$24,485,000 of Solid Waste System Revenue Bonds (Series 2006) (the "2006 Bonds"), was issued in August of 2006 to finance improvements to the Improvement Authority's solid waste complex and disposal system, along with other improvements.
-The payment of the principal of and the interest on the 2006 Bonds is guaranteed by the County pursuant to a guaranty agreement executed and delivered by the County and the Improvement Authority in connection with the issuance of the 2006 Bonds.
-In June 2015, the Improvement Authority issued its \$14,595,000 County Guaranteed Solid Waste System Revenue Refunding Bonds, Series 2015A (the "2015A Bonds") to advance refund all of the Improvement Authority's outstanding 2006 Bonds maturing serially in each of the years 2018 through 2026, inclusive.
-As of December 31, 2016, \$1,270,000 principal amount of 2006 Bonds were outstanding.
+In August 2006, the Authority issued its Solid Waste System Revenue Bonds (Series 2006), in the initial aggregate principal amount of \$24,485,000 (the "Series 2006 Bonds"), to finance improvements to the Authority's solid waste complex and disposal system, along with other improvements.
+A portion of the Series 2006 Bonds were advance refunded by the Authority's \$14,595,000 County Guaranteed Solid Waste System Revenue Refunding Bonds, Series 2015A (the "Series 2015A Bonds").
+No Series 2006 Bonds remain outstanding.
+The Series 2015A Bonds are not secured by the Indenture that secures the Series 2017 Bonds.
+The payment of the principal of and the interest on the Series 2015A Bonds is guaranteed by the County pursuant to a guaranty agreement executed and delivered by the County and the Authority in connection with the issuance of the Series 2015A Bonds.
+As of December 31, 2017, \$14,595,000 principal amount of Series 2015A Bonds remained outstanding.

-In October 2009, the Improvement Authority issued its \$6,445,000 Local Unit Program Bonds (Vineland Electric Utility Project), Series 2009A and \$53,555,000 Local Unit Program Bonds (Vineland Electric Utility Project), Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (collectively, the "2009 Bonds").
-The 2009 Bonds were issued for the benefit of the City of Vineland and are secured by payments due to the Improvement Authority from the City of Vineland.
-The 2009 Bonds are secured by an obligation of the City of Vineland and are not supported by a guaranty from the County.
-As of December 31, 2016, \$58,500,000 principal amount of 2009 Bonds remained outstanding.
+In October 2009, the Authority issued its Local Unit Program Bonds (Vineland Electric Utility Project), Series 2009A and Local Unit Program Bonds (Vineland Electric Utility Project), Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (collectively, the "Series 2009 Bonds") in the initial aggregate principal amount of \$60,000,000.
+The Series 2009 Bonds were issued for the benefit of the City and are secured by payments due to the Authority from the City.
+The Series 2009 Bonds are not secured by the Indenture that secures the Series 2017 Bonds.
+As of December 31, 2017, \$58,000,000 principal amount of Series 2009 Bonds remained outstanding.

-In May 2014, the Improvement Authority issued its County-Guaranteed Revenue Bonds (Facilities Acquisition Project), Series 2014, in the initial aggregate principal amount of \$17,955,000 (the "2014 Lease Revenue Bonds"), to finance the construction of an employment and training facility and the acquisition of an office building.
-The payment of the principal of and the interest on the 2014 Lease Revenue Bonds is guaranteed by the County pursuant to a guaranty agreement executed and delivered by the County and the Authority in connection with the issuance of the 2014 Lease Revenue Bonds.
-As of December 31, 2016, \$17,280,000 principal amount of 2014 Lease Revenue Bonds were outstanding.
+In May 2014, the Authority issued its County-Guaranteed Revenue Bonds (Facilities Acquisition Project), Series 2014, in the initial aggregate principal amount of \$17,955,000 (the "Series 2014 Lease Revenue Bonds"), to finance the construction of an employment and training facility and the acquisition of an office building.
+The Series 2014 Lease Revenue Bonds are not secured by the Indenture that secures the Series 2017 Bonds.
+The payment of the principal of and the interest on the Series 2014 Lease Revenue Bonds is guaranteed by the County pursuant to a guaranty agreement executed and delivered by the County and the Authority in connection with the issuance of the Series 2014 Lease Revenue Bonds.
+As of December 31, 2017, \$16,810,000 principal amount of Series 2014 Lease Revenue Bonds remained outstanding.